Shahinul-Islam/Shahinul-Islam/README.md

  ### Xen Matrix (Product Resale MERN Project)
  - Admin can remove or verify any seller & also can see all sellers and buyers
- - Users can login as buyer or seller
+ - Users can log in as buyer or seller
  - Seller can advertise their product to showcase
  #### Technologies: MERN, Firebase, Tailwind, Daisy UI, VS Code, Vercel